 Alongside his management role, Matt is still an active practitioner working with the dairy farmers of West Sussex and Surrey.
 He is a director of the Surrey Agricultural Society and honorary lecturer at the University of Surrey.
 Most importantly, he is Dad to Henry, Rosie and Aoife (and can be found most weekends on the side-lines of hockey pitches across the SE) and husband to his long suffering wife Sharon!

-After graduating from the University of Liverpool Vet School with an intercalated Masters degree from the Royal (Dick) School of Veterinary Studies, Stacey worked in practice.
+After graduating from the University of Liverpool Vet School with an intercalated Master’s degree from the Royal (Dick) School of Veterinary Studies, Stacey worked in practice.
 In 2011, Stacey embarked on a PhD at Harper Adams University focusing on dairy herd health planning.
 During her PhD, Stacey became passionate about knowledge transfer and once she completed her PhD worked for an online CPD provider, The Webinar Vet.
 Stacey has also worked for the British Veterinary Nursing Association as the Head of Learning & Development.

 Dr Simon Doherty is the Animal Science & Aquaculture Specialist for the UK Department for International Trade.
 He provides expert advice on trade and investment associated with animal health and aquaculture – from companion animal nutrition and livestock genetics, to veterinary pharmaceuticals and aquaculture installations.